bekk/bekk-christmas/post/thecloud/serverless-development-with-serverless-framework.md

             KeyType: RANGE
 ```

-We start by defining the name for our service (`wishlist`).
-Then we define which provider we would like to use (`aws`), runtime for our functions (`nodejs`) and which region we would like our service to be deployed to (`eu-central-1`).
+We start by defining the name for our service, `wishlist`.
+Then we define which provider we would like to use, `aws`, runtime for our functions, `nodejs`, and which region we would like our service to be deployed to, `eu-central-1`.
 The `iamRoleStatements` declares that our functions are allowed to query and add items to our DynamoDB table.
 The last block, `resources`, defines our DynamoDB table.

-The functions block could need a more detailed explanation.
+The functions block could do with a more detailed explanation.

 ```yaml
 functions: